Good: First four-cylinder AMG model produces 360PS from turbocharged 2.0-litre engine. Impressive handling and grip

 Good: Huge road presence.
 Very exclusive and hand built to exacting standards.
 Bomb-proof reliability.
-Unstoppable off road but with a luxury interior.
-AMG version is an absolute beast.
+Unstoppable off road but with a luxurious interior.

 Bad: Only available through the Specialist Products Division at Mercedes-Benz World at Brooklands in Surrey.
 High list prices.
 Not designed for corners.

 Good: Impressive ride quality.
 Available with two or four-wheel drive.
 Good rear passenger and load space.
 High quality interior finish.

 Bad: Lacklustre dual clutch automatic.
 220 CDI noisy and not as good as competitor diesel engines.
 Driving position not as high as other compact SUVs.

 Good: Luxurious and spacious.
 The best big 7-seat 4x4 SUV.
 Adjustable air suspension standard.
 Outrageous performance from GL63 AMG.